SrinivasPathi/BDD_Demo/README.md

 # Steps to run at your system:
   Clone the repository using "git clone "

     .
+Open commnd line and Navigate the project folder

+    .
 Run "mvn clean verify"

     .
 Run "mvn verify -DskipTests"